The wonderful thing about the advances in dentistry is that we are all able to keep our teeth for a lifetime.

 Our mouths are the entry point in our bodies to all the other systems.
-If you have infection in your mouth, the bacteria gets into the bloodstream and is constantly circulating throughout the body.
+If you have an infection in your mouth, the bacteria gets into the bloodstream and is constantly circulating throughout the body.
 There are many studies now correlating gum disease to complications with diabetes because bacteria get into already compromised blood vessels and circulation.
-Cardiac physicians are also paying more attention to the health of their patients’ mouths, because bacteria in the blood stream can cause serious cardiac issues.
+Cardiac physicians are also paying more attention to the health of their patients’ mouths because bacteria in the bloodstream can cause serious cardiac issues.

 How do we decide whether you have periodontal disease?